-I am naming this blog the Relentless School Nurse because that is what I think it takes to be successful in our profession.
+I named this blog the Relentless School Nurse because that is what I think it takes to be successful in our profession.
 We have to challenge ourselves to be relentless.
-Relentless School Nurses break through perceived barriers and look for solutions, often long after the school day is over.
-We seem to always be thinking of next steps for a project, wondering about outcomes for a student sent out for medical evaluation, or concerned about a family.
+Relentless school nurses break through perceived barriers and look for solutions, often long after the school day is over.
+We seem to always be thinking of the next steps for a project, wondering about outcomes for a student sent out for medical evaluation, or concerned about a family.

 My first conference was in Philly, my hometown, in 2015.
-The next year, in Indianapolis 2016, I presented a poster and this year I presented several workshops, collaborating with dear colleagues to create memorable learning experiences for our School Nurse attendees.
+The next year, in Indianapolis in 2016, I presented a poster and in 2017 I presented several workshops, collaborating with dear colleagues to create memorable learning experiences for our School Nurse attendees.
 When I think about my own personal and professional growth since 2015, I believe it is because I am a Relentless School Nurse.
-Relentless in advancing the practice of School Nursing and both humbled and honored to be recognized for my contributions.
+Relentless in advancing the practice of school nursing and am both humbled and honored to be recognized for my contributions.

 Are you a Relentless School Nurse?
 Would you join me in exploring what that means?
 Consider commenting on this blog and start a discussion about what it means to you to be relentless in your practice.